Tradeoffs and Comparison Complexity: Appendix: Experiments

 \section{Appendix: Experiments}

-Here we provide more details on the design and pre-registration of our choice and valuation experiments experiments.
-Screenshots of experimental instructions, comprehension checks, and sample choice interfaces for these experiments are compiled in \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Online Appendix I}.
+Here we provide details on the design of our choice and valuation experiments.
+Screenshots of experimental instructions, comprehension checks, and sample choice interfaces for these experiments are compiled in \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Supplemental Appendix J}.